 Damselflies are insects in the sub-order Zygoptera (meaning “paired-wings”).
-In Great Britain and Ireland there are over 20 species that may be encountered.

 Body: Delicate and small.